Indian state compensates bonded worker after child's factory death

 “The owner wouldn’t let my wife and me go home unless we left her behind.
 We went in the morning and by the time we came back from our village, she was dead.”

-Some 500,000 manual labourers in 11 industries in Tamil Nadu are trapped in debt bondage according to the International Justice Mission (IJM), an anti-slavery organisation.
+Some 500,000 manual laborers in 11 industries in Tamil Nadu are trapped in debt bondage according to the International Justice Mission (IJM), an anti-slavery organization.

 With many slavery survivors across India also seeking compensation over abuses, this award will give hope to thousands, said Kuralamuthan Thandavarayan, director at IJM.